rytswd/get-istio-multicluster/docs/kind-based/README.md

 <details>
 <summary>Details</summary>

-This repository is mostly some configuration files.
-Git repository is not necessarily a must-have, though the clean-up step uses Git features.
+This repository is mostly configuration files.
+Having the set of files all in directory structure makes it easier to see how multiple configurations work together.

-You could use either of the following commands for even simpler usage:
+Git repository is not necessarily a must-have.
+Although the clean-up step uses Git features, you could use either of the following commands for even simpler use cases:

 ```bash
 # Shallow Git clone